-The most familiar and readily cited example of recent black activism directly in King’s tradition is the Black Lives Matter organization, a key part of the black liberation movement, that came into being in 2013 through the work of activists Alicia Garza, Patrisse Khan-Cullors, and Opal Tometi.
-The organization readily acknowledges—even embraces—the similarities between it and the Civil Rights Movement.
-In 2014, Khan-Cullors and activist Darnell Moore organized the Black Lives Matter Freedom Ride to bring over 500 people to protest in Ferguson, Missouri, after police officer Darren Wilson killed Michael Brown.
-The event was a clear nod to the Freedom Rides carried out by the Congress of Racial Equality in 1961 to practice civil disobedience on segregated interstate buses and terminals in the south.
+The most familiar and readily cited example of recent black activism directly in King’s tradition is the Black Lives Matter organization, a key part of the black-liberation movement, that came into being in 2013 through the work of the activists Alicia Garza, Patrisse Khan-Cullors, and Opal Tometi.
+The organization readily acknowledges—even embraces—the similarities between it and the civil-rights movement.
+In 2014, Khan-Cullors and the activist Darnell Moore organized the Black Lives Matter Freedom Ride to bring more than 500 people to protest in Ferguson, Missouri, after the police officer Darren Wilson killed Michael Brown.
+The event was a clear nod to the Freedom Rides carried out by the Congress of Racial Equality in 1961 to practice civil disobedience on segregated interstate buses and terminals in the South.

-Although Black Lives Matter practices nonviolence as a matter of strategy, love for the oppressor does not find its way into their ethos.
-The network’s very name spawned counter-protest rhetoric claiming that Blue Lives Matter or All Lives Matter, or disingenuously accused activists of saying only black lives mattered.
+Although Black Lives Matter practices nonviolence as a matter of strategy, love for the oppressor does not find its way into its ethos.
+The network’s very name spawned counter-protest rhetoric claiming that “blue lives matter” or “all lives matter,” or disingenuously accused activists of saying only black lives mattered.
 Rather, their collective statement of belief asserts that to center black lives, and “to love and desire freedom and justice for ourselves is a prerequisite for wanting the same for others.”
 The love most commonly spoken of in the Movement for Black Lives is a self-love that compels activism.

 In his “Letter from Birmingham Jail,” King reserved choice words for the white moderates who took more exception to his methods than to the discrimination he sought to dismantle.
 “I have almost reached the regrettable conclusion that the Negro’s great stumbling block in the stride toward freedom is not the White Citizens Councillor or the Ku Klux Klanner but the white moderate who is more devoted to order than to justice;” he wrote, “who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says, ‘I agree with you in the goal you seek, but I can’t agree with your methods of direct action.’”